hcnelson99/website/gen/posts/01-values.md

 A few of my friends and I have recently done a simple exercise: write down our top ten values.
-You start from a list of almost four hundred and narrow it down to the ten that feel most important to you.
+You start from a list of almost four hundred and narrow down to the ten that feel most important to you.

 I found the process surprisingly clarifying.
 Having to pick out the concepts that I value forced me to make fine distinctions between words with nearby